Dissecting Hessian: Understanding Common Structure of Hessian in Neural Networks: Conclusions

-Our explanations of the overlap relies on two properties: the auto-correlation matrix needs to be very close to rank 1 and the eigenspectrum of output Hessian should have a heavy-tail.
-While both are true in many shallow networks and in later layers of deeper networks, they are not satisfied for earlier layers of deeper networks.
-In \cref{sec:appendix_model_overlap} we explain how one can still understand the overlap using correspondence matrices when the above simplified argument does not hold.
+It turns out that the nontrivial overlap is also a consequence of the decoupling conjecture, which arises when the output Hessian and autocorrelation are related in the following way: When the small eigenvalues of $\E[\mM]\in\R^{m\times m}$ approaches 0 slower than the small eigenvalues of $\E[\vx\vx^\T]$, the top $m$ eigenspace will then be approximately spanned by $\mI_m\otimes \E[\vx]^\T$ by the decoupling conjecture.
+Now suppose we have two different models with $\hE[\vx]_1$ and $\hE[\vx]_2$ respectively.
+Their top-$m$ eigenspaces are approximately $\mI_m \otimes \hE[\vx]_1$ and $\mI_m \otimes \hE[\vx]_2$.
+Thus the overlap at dimension $m$ is approximately $(\hE[\vx]_1^\T \hE[\vx]_2)^2$, which is large since $\hE[\vx]_1$ and $\hE[\vx]_2$ are the same for the input layer and all non-negative for other layers.
+While this particular relation between $\E[\mM]$ and $\E[\vx\vx^\T]$ are true in many shallow networks and in later layers of deeper networks, they are not satisfied for earlier layers of deeper networks.
+In \sectionref{sec:appendix_model_overlap} we explain how one can still understand the overlap using correspondence matrices when the above simplified argument does not hold.